High Meadow; Ledgewood; Newbury Crossing Condominiums

 The thicker bluish lines will be common, maintained and owned by the WPCA.

-The routing is under a railroad bridge to Pocono Road.
+The routing under a railroad bridge to Pocono Road is now rejected for the alternate route directly to Silvermine Road.
 See the narrative.

 The greenish areas are wetlands.